hiscom/business/annotations-use-cases/use-case-template.md

 ## 1.7.
 Special requirements

 [*Describe any additional factors that impact the execution of the use case.
 These could be environmental, regulatory, organizational or market-driven in nature.*]

+## 1.8.
+Other

+[*Any other information that might be useful, but does not fit in the sections above.*]